isacvale/celo/README.md

 + Your components should be in the root folder "/components" (you can change the location in the script file).
 + Each component's name must be lowercase and match the tag intended.
 So the "\<my-example>" component will be loaded from the file "my-example.html".

+## And how does it work?
+Celo uses a [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) to listen for any element inserted in the DOM that carries a hyphen (ie. a custom element).
+Upon detection, it checks if that component has already been used.
+If it is a new component, it will fetch the markup and add its code to a hidden \<div> with an id of "\_celo".

 ### A word about subcomponents
-You can have multiple components in a single html file, but you should only do it if you have a main component with one or more subcomponents.
-Think of a _subcomponent_ as:
+You can have multiple components in a single html file, but you should only do it if you have one main component and then _subcomponents_ for it.
+Think of a subcomponent as:

-+ necessary for the main component to function properly;
++ dynamically added by the main component;
 + not suitable to be added as a standalone component; and
 + not intended to be reused by other components.

 Subcomponents are separated from their masters only for clarity.
-If you add the subcomponent tag to your html, Celo will try to load it from a file matching its tagName, resulting in an error.
+If you add the subcomponent tag directly to your html, Celo will try to load it from a file matching its tagName, resulting in a non-fatal error.

-## And how does it work?
-Celo uses a MutationObserver to listen for any element inserted in the DOM that carries a hyphen (ie. a custom element).
-Upon detection, it checks if that component has already been used.
-If it is a new component, it will fetch the markup and add its code to a hidden \<div> with an id of "#\_celo".

-### But, there's a caveat
-In order to separate markup from code within your component, Celo uses regex instead of parsing the whole thing.
-Currently it assumes all <script> tags are meant to be added to the light DOM, so if you add them within the <template> tags, they'll be stripped away.
-You probably don't _need_ <script> tags within the template and will be using lifecycle hooks anyway.
-But if you do, _then Celo currently isn't for you_.
+### A word about \<script> tags
+Any \<script> tag you include in the root of yout html file will be executed right away.
+That's typically not the case if your \<script> tags are inside \<template> tags.
+That's because web components typically use the _cloneNode()_ function which flags the scripts as being already executed.
+Please note that:

++ You probably won't need it though because even if it is inside the [shadowRoot](https://developer.mozilla.org/en-US/docs/Web/API/ShadowRoot), _the script won't be scoped_;
++ But if you do need (want) it,  its is an issue to be fixed in the web component itself to fix, not Celo.

+If you _must_ for some reason have the \<script> execute from within the shadowRoot, you can check out Celo's _recreateScripts()_ function for a reference on how to do it.
+But, again, you'd be much better off handling your scripts in the component's _class_ definition.

 ## Requirements
 Celo has no dependencies, but the non-minified version assumes ES6.